 - & Texas Drivers License Suspension for a period of 180 Days to 2 Years.

-As shown, the penalties increase for persons who have been determined to be habitual DWI offenders making the need for an experienced lawyer a mainstay for defendants hoping to exploit loopholes, and other opportunities that may be available, depending on the details of the case.
+As shown, the penalties increase for persons who are determined to be habitual DWI offenders making the need for an experienced lawyer a mainstay for defendants hoping to exploit legal loopholes and other opportunities that may be available to the defendant.

 For persons jailed for a 3rd or subsequent DWI, and hoping to bond out, the court may impose a deep lung device vehicle attachment requirement as a condition of being granted bond which paves the way for the defendant to obtain an occupational or provisional drivers license as the case is litigated.

 Probation is Possible

 The possibility for probation is not lost for most defendants charged with a 3rd or more DWI, but there are a number of items the court will review & take into account prior to granting probation to a habitual DWI offender who is facing prosecution.